moldstruct/mc-md/README.md

 Column 2: X-ray intensity [unit?].

-### eletronic_transitions_log.txt
+### electronic_transitions_log.txt

-This file logs all electornic transitions and at what time they occur in ps, as well as the current Monte Carlo timestep.
+This file logs all electronic transitions and at what time they occur in ps, as well as the current Monte Carlo timestep.

 All observables are in the same units as the other files.